 Parking tickets from supermarkets, housing estates or other private car parks do better impressions than Jon Culshaw.
 Some are dressed up like fines, they can even be called Parking Charge Notices to mimic council Penalty Charge Notices.
 Don't be fooled, they're just invoices.

-There is another way, but only with 176 out of the 1,000s of firms: for a year it's been possible to appeal to a independent body - 45% of the 15,000 motorists who tried succeeded.
+There is another way, but only with 176 out of the 1,000s of firms.
+You can appeal to an a independent body - 45% of the 15,000 motorists who tried succeeded.
 Full info in Fight Unfair Private Parking Tickets.

 Haggle down tyre costs